Cranbaerry/A.R.E.S/README.md

 	1. Open the "Avatar Logger GUI.exe" and follow the built in instructions!

 	WARNING{Whenever new avatars are logged the parse becomes oudated!
 To update the parse follow the instructions on the "How To Update Parsed Logs:" section in the GUI!}
+	Microsoft has deemed the "Avatar Logger GUI.exe" to be safe! (https://i.imgur.com/dedebSK.png) Within the next few windows updates it will stop being detected as a dalse positive!
+	For now if you are propted you need to manually allow the program to run

 Issues?
 Open an issue in the "Issues" tab and I will do my best to resolve your issue!